Maiahy/South-Atlantic-DOM-dataset/2_Correspondance_DDA_fullMS/README.md

-# Correspondence between Full MS and DDA datasets
+# Correspondence between Full-scan and DDA datasets

-This folder contains the code used to link together the Full MS and DDA datasets using the R package **metabCombiner**.
+This folder contains the code used to link together the Full-scan and DDA datasets using the R package **metabCombiner**.

 The workflow follows the methodology described in the official metabCombiner vignette: